The best patch management software makes it simple and easy to manage software updates across your computing devices and IT networks.

 This experience brings some immediate and very obvious benefits.
 While Patch My PC supported 29 applications on our test PC, SUMo recognized 70.
 It counted some of these twice – BlueStacks, PaintShop Pro – so this was a little misleading, but even so, the package still found more applications and updates than anything else we've tried.

 We would like to tell you exactly how many apps SUMo supports, but unfortunately, the website doesn't say, and the company didn't give us a figure, either.
-It seems to work with most of the products you'd expect, though – browsers, Adobe Reader, Flash, more – and a page on the website facilitates searching the database for any apps you particularly need.
+It seems to work with most of the products you'd expect, though – browsers, Adobe Reader, Flash, and more.

 SUMo's free users won't necessarily be pleased to hear about its wide software support, because there's no support for automatic updates.
 All you get is a web page to launch searches for the package on Google and popular download sites.
 For every update it spots, you must find the correct site, the page, the download, all by yourself.